iSTRUM/istrum_scratch/intro_tutorials_draft/book_draft/chapter_01_transient_rheology_intro/02_frequency_domain.md

-## Phenomelogical Models in the Frequency Domain
+# Phenomelogical Models in the Frequency Domain

+Attenuation...

+Transformations...